GoogleChrome/chrome-extensions-samples/api-samples/userScripts/README.md

 ## Implementation Notes

-The User Scripts API requires developer mode.
+The User Scripts API requires users to have developer mode enabled.
 We check for this by attempting to access `chrome.userScripts`, which throws an error on property access if it is disabled.

 When a change is made on the options page, we use the `chrome.userScripts` API to update the user script registration.